-Oligodendroglioma is a rare tumor that starts in cells called oligodendrocytes.
-These
+Oligodendroglioma is a very rare tumor that starts in cells called oligodendrocytes.

-are the cells that help form the fatty covering (myelin) of nerve cells.
+These are the cells that help form the fatty covering (called myelin) of nerve cells.

-grow into the brain tissue, making them hard to remove with surgery
+grow into the brain tissue, which makes them hard to remove with surgery

 spread beyond the CNS to other parts of the body